 Any parent/legal guardian may exempt his/her child from the uniform policy by observing the procedures set out in administrative rule JICA-R.

+New and Transfer Students

+Students entering the district for the first time during the school year will be granted a grace period of up to five (5) days before being required to comply with the dress code unless such noncompliance causes substantial disruption to the learning environment or otherwise impacts student safety.

 Adopted ^